koliseoapi/help/README.md

 npm run build
 ```

-/docs on master is the location of the gh-pages contents.
+The gh-pages contents are located on `/docs` on the `master` branch.
 To publish changes, run `bin/deploy.sh`.